radarsat1/rustaudio/README.md

 # Info

 Just testing some audio generation code in Rust.
-Used RtAudio with Jack to wrap the sound system.
+Used RtAudio with ALSA to wrap the sound system.
 Runs on Linux, requires rustc.

 Steve Sinclair <radarsat1@gmail.com>